quicwg/multipath/draft-ietf-quic-multipath.md

 These ACK_MP frames SHOULD be send on a different path than the path being abandoned.

-MP_ACK frames received after the endpoint has entirely deleted a path MUST be silently discarded.
+ACK_MP frames received after the endpoint has entirely deleted a path MUST be silently discarded.

 ### Idle Timeout {#idle-time-close}